 Please note: eligibility criteria apply.
-See ATO website for further details.
+See the ATO website for further details.

 A spouse for the 'superannuation spouse contributions tax offset' includes a person who, although not legally married to you, lives with you on a genuine domestic basis in a relationship as a couple.
-TFN alert: your super fund cannot accept after-tax contributions, or receive co-contributions on your behalf, if you have not provided your tax file number (TFN) to your fund.

-2. You may be eligible for a Government Co-contribution5
+2. You may be eligible for a Government Co-contribution

-Another option to help you 'catch-up' on your super savings is to take advantage of the Government Co-contribution Scheme6.
+Another option to help you 'catch-up' on your super savings is to take advantage of the Government Co-contribution Scheme.
 You may have decided to return to work part-time after the kids were born, or alternatively return to work full-time.
-Either way, if you make a non-concessional (after-tax) contribution to your super fund, and earn less than \$50,454 a year (for 2015/2016 year), you will be eligible for a Government Co-contribution of up to \$500 if you satisfy the requirements.
+Either way, if you make a non-concessional (aftertax) contribution to your super fund, and earn less than \$50,454 a year (for 2015/2016 year), you will be eligible for a Government Co-contribution of up to \$500 if you satisfy the requirements.